iterative/dvc.org/static/docs/commands-reference/remote/add.md

 ### Click for a local remote example

+A "local remote" is a directory in the machine's file system.

 > While the term may seem contradictory, it doesn't have to be.
 The "local" part
 > refers to the machine where the project is stored, so it can be any directory
 > accessible to the same system.
 The "remote" part refers specifically to the